 Your parents, social worker and carers will usually all be invited to the meeting.
 The review is a chance to talk about what has been happening and what plans are being made for you while you are being looked after.

-Your first review meeting happens when you have been looked after for four weeks.
+Your first review meeting happens when you have been looked after for 20 days.
 There will be a second review meeting after three months and then every six months after that.
-There can be more meetings if you need them.
-You stop having reviews when you turn 18.
+There can be more meetings if you need them, including when you move to a new home.
+You stop having reviews when you turn 18 years.